How people elect parliaments

 The most recent boundary review for Scotland was implemented prior to the 2005 election, while the other three countries had reviews approved in 2006 (Wales), 2007 (England) and 2008 (Northern Ireland), all of which were thus used for the 2010 general election.
 While these reviews are still relatively fresh, the malapportionment between the countries, together with the desire to align with local government boundaries, still results in a large measure of population (and thus voter influence) inequality across the UK as a whole.

 Legislation debated in 2012 would have reduced the size of the House to 600 members, reallocated the numbers of seats between the 4 countries to remove malapportionment at the country level, mandated boundary reviews every 5 years, and required that the population of each constituency must be within 5% of the whole-of-UK average.
 This legislation would of course have triggered a new round of boundary reviews.
-The legislation was rejected in December 2012.
+The legislation was rejected.

 Inequality in the effective influence of voters caused by variations in House of Commons constituency enrolments has been fairly low in recent elections, with the standard deviation of variations compared to the mean enrolment being 12.3% in 2005 and 11.1% in 2010.